Proof Key for Code Exchange (RFC 7636)

 6.3.2.
 Token Response

-If the authorization code and the code verifier you entered in the form were valid, an access token is returned in the form of JSON like the following.
+If the authorization code and the code verifier you entered are valid, an access token is returned in the form of JSON like the following.

 {